microsoft/mu/docs/WhatAndWhy/rust.md

 ## Rust and Firmware

-As previously stated, modern PC firmware necessitates a powerful language that can support low-level programming at scale with maximum performance, reliability, and safety.
+As previously stated, modern PC firmware necessitates a powerful language that can support low-level programming with maximum performance, reliability, and safety.
 While C has provided the flexibility needed to implement relatively efficient firmware code, it has failed to prevent recurring problems around memory safety.

 Common pitfalls in C such as null pointer dereferences, buffer and stack overflows, and pointer mismanagement continue to be at the root of high impact firmware vulnerabilities.
 These issues are especially impactful if they compromise the system TCB.
 Rust is compelling for UEFI firmware development because it is designed around strong memory safety without the usual overhead of a garbage collector.
-In addition, it enforces stringent type safety and concurrency rules that often lead to subtle bugs in low-level software development.
+In addition, it enforces stringent type safety and concurrency rules that prevent the types of issues that often lead to subtle bugs in low-level software development.

 Languages aside, UEFI firmware has greatly fallen behind other system software in its adoption of basic memory vulnerability mitigation techniques.
 For example, data execution protection, heap and stack guards, stack cookies,